ronishamai/Message-Slot-Kernel-Module/README.md

    - Clean up compiled binaries and object files with: make clean

-## (This assignment is part of the Operating Systems course at Tel Aviv University).
+## (This project is part of the Operating Systems course at Tel Aviv University).